Notice: Ionic View will be sunsetting on September 1, 2018. More info is available here.

 Install Ionic View

 As a Developer with an Ionic Pro account, you can log into your own account in View to access your projects.
-You can download Ionic View for iOS or Android:
+You can download Ionic View for Android:

 If you are working with testers, the email they receive inviting them to look at your app will include links to the respective app stores and help get them set up.